 With my luck.

-I pulled over to the CPD visitor's parking lot, nodding towards the desk sergeant as he looked at me with beady eyes that told me that he knew exactly who I was and exactly what he thought of it.
-I'll give you a hint.
-It was not good.
+I pulled over to the CPD visitor's parking lot, nodding towards the desk sergeant as he looked up at me with beady grey eyes that told me that he knew exactly who I was and exactly what he thought of it.
+It fell somewhere along the lines of 'delusional charlatan' and 'crazy kook'.

 As I strode over to the Special Investigations wing of the CPD, I brooded the whole way.
 What we (stereotyped PI) wizards did best.

 I stopped in front of Murphy's door.
-It was the same, without any of those fancy plaques that said who the commander was and all that good stuff.
+It was just a bland door, without any of those fancy plaques that said who the commander was and their rank.
 There were (apparently) not enough funds to provide for the commander of Political Siberia.

 I opened the door and walked in to find Murphy waiting for me.